backstage/backstage/.changeset/silver-games-yell.md

 result: whether the task was OK or failed with an error

 You can find a guide for running Prometheus metrics here: https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/prometheus-metrics.md

+---
+'@backstage/plugin-catalog-backend': patch
+---
+Exported Metrics initializers in order to use prometheus metrics in other packages.